Back to blog

 Sales Compensation - The great equalizer of the business world.
 It's what motivates our salespeople to hustle and keeps our revenue streams flowing.
 But let's face it, sales compensation can be a bit of a headache.
 In fact, it's one of the top challenges that CFOs face in today's business landscape.

 Let’s face it, from contributing to commission plans that actually motivate sales teams to ensuring that those plans are financially viable, there's a lot to consider when it comes to sales compensation management.
-In this article, we'll explore some of the top challenges that CFOs face when navigating the complexities of sales compensation.

-CFOS must understand the top challenges associated with sales compensation and develop strategies to overcome them.
+CFOs must understand the top challenges associated with sales compensation and develop strategies to overcome them.

 According to a survey by Deloitte, 57% of CFOs consider sales compensation to be one of the top three incentives for driving sales growth, but only 26% are satisfied with their current sales compensation plans.
 This suggests that CFOs are aware of the importance of sales incentives but struggle to find the right balance